 “I am fascinated by how photography captures and preserves fleeting moments of time, allowing us a glimpse into the past from the present.
 The images in the albums provided a different view of the rooms I had walked through, illustrating how they were once inhabited, filled with the clutter of everyday life as opposed to the stripped back and orderly manner in which the rooms are now presented.

 I am interested in how the space can be seen from different perspectives, through the eyes of different people who have occupied the space over the course of its history.”

-Camera obscura devices are located in the Great Hall (or Dining Room), the Drawing Room and the Long Gallery.
-Each lens captures an image of the interior space in which it stands.
-Into these static images, scenes from the past flicker into view, allowing glimpses of events and people who have occupied the building over the course of its existence - from meetings during the Civil War period, to Victorian dinner parties and children playing in the 1950s.
+Camera obscura devices were located in the Great Hall (or Dining Room), the Drawing Room and the Long Gallery.
+Each lens captured an image of the interior space in which it stood.
+Into these static images, scenes from the past flickered into view, allowing glimpses of events and people who have occupied the building over the course of its existence - from meetings during the Civil War period, to Victorian dinner parties and children playing in the 1950s.

-Alongside each camera obscura is a pamphlet, written by Catherine Bertola, with contributions from Pennine Ink Writers' Workshop, which offers you another glimpse of the past in the present.
+Alongside each camera obscura was a pamphlet, written by Catherine Bertola, with contributions from Pennine Ink Writers' Workshop, which offered visitors another glimpse of the past in the present.
 You can download versions of them here: Great Hall (or Dining Room); Drawing Room and Long Gallery.